Light-City Buses

 Light-City Buses was an Australian bus service operator in Adelaide.
-It operated services as part of the Adelaide Metro network under contract to the Government of South Australia.
-It was a subsidiary of Broadspectrum, formerly known as Transfield Services.
+A subsidiary of Broadspectrum, it operated services from October 2011 until June 2018. as part of the Adelaide Metro network under contract to the Department of Planning, Transport & Infrastructure.
 In June 2018, the business was purchased by Torrens Transit.

 History

-In October 2011 Light-City Buses commenced operating the Adelaide Metro North-South and Outer North East region services under contract to the Government of South Australia.
+In October 2011.
+Light-City Buses began operating the Adelaide Metro North-South and Outer North East region services under contract to the Department of Planning, Transport & Infrastructure.
 The two contract regions covered 43% of the bus services in Adelaide.

-The contracts were to run for an initial eight-year term, from 2 October 2011 to 30 June 2019 with an optional four-year extension exercisable if performance criteria were met.
+The contracts were to run for an initial eight-year term, from October 2011 to June 2019 with an optional four-year extension exercisable if performance criteria were met.
 Transfield Services had previously unsuccessfully tendered to operate buses in Adelaide in 2004 in a joint venture with Transdev.
 The two contracts had been operated by Torrens Transit since April 2005 and between 2000 and 2005 by Serco.

-In April 2013, Light-City Buses was stripped of eight routes for continued poor performance.

-In June 2018, Torrens Transit acquired the business, including 370 buses and 700 employees.
+In April 2013, Light-City Buses was stripped of eight routes (190, 195, 196, 230-232, W90 and W91) for continued poor performance.
+In June 2018, Torrens Transit acquired the business.

 Fleet

-As at April 2018, the fleet consisted of 366 buses.
+As at June 2018, the fleet consisted of 364 buses.
 Buses were painted in Adelaide Metro livery.

 Depots

-Light–City Buses operated three depots in Morphettville, St Agnes and Wingfield.
+Light-City Buses operated three depots in Morphettville, St Agnes and Wingfield.